 Even adding 5 or 10 super affordable meals will give your food budget the room it needs to make space for the more expensive meals.

-If 10 or 15 meals a week out of your 21, cost under a $1 a person, your food bill will naturally go down.
-Then if you happen to find a great sale you can stock up on, it helps to drop your food bill even lower.
+If 10 or 15 meals a week out of your 21 costs under $1 a person, your food bill will naturally go down.
+Then, if you happen to find a great sale, you can stock up, and it helps to drop your food bill even lower.

 When you sign up for my email list, I have a great resource page with all my best free guides, including this post as a printable menu!